What’s the connection?

 Always quick to respond to current events they have produced ads within 24 hours of events happening.
 On the death of North Korea’s Kim Jong II in 2011 – ‘Dear Korea it wasn’t us’ and after proposed plans for the purchase of a R4 billion presidential jet ‘JZ , We’ve got wings you don’t have to explain’.

 Political figures and institutions have provided great material.
 In February of this year, after JZ proposed to #PayBackTheMoney they came up with ‘Quarter, half or full, Mr President?
-The 2014 ‘Fire it up’ ad is bitingly satirical of government blue light brigades: In response to Eskom’s dreaded load-shedding was ‘Eish Kom Nou’ with the ‘small’ print at the bottom saying ‘When the lights go out you can still enjoy a meal in.’
+The 2014 ‘Fire it up’ ad is bitingly satirical of government blue light brigades (interestingly checking this in 2021 …. it has been removed from public access).
+In response to Eskom’s dreaded load-shedding was ‘Eish Kom Nou’ with the ‘small’ print at the bottom saying ‘When the lights go out you can still enjoy a meal in.’

 And opponents in the 2010 Soccer World Cup were an obvious target .
 ‘Free coke for the South Americans’ and ‘To the Mexicans – Free lunch if you lose’.